Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 #### Floating point types

-Floating point WebIDL types are mapped to the C++ type of the same name.
+Floating point Web IDL types are mapped to the C++ type of the same name.
 So `float` and `unrestricted float` become a C++ `float`, while `double` and `unrestricted double` become a C++ `double`.

-For example, this WebIDL:
+For example, this Web IDL:

 ``` webidl
 interface Test {